urbullet/opensponsorship-dev-test/README.md

 ### Hints

 * Be efficient!
-Please don’t reinvent the wheel, use [generators](https://github.com/angular/angular-seed) and other tools when they speed up your process and get you to your end goal faster.
+Please donï¿½t reinvent the wheel, use [generators](https://github.com/angular/angular-seed) and other tools when they speed up your process and get you to your end goal faster.